Corgam/LEO-CDN/cloud-setup/README.md

 To run the cloud setup, you need to have Ansible installed on your machine.

-The required ansible modules can be installed using `ansible-galaxy collection install ansible.posix community.general google.cloud gantsign.golang`.
+The required ansible modules can be installed using `ansible-galaxy collection install ansible.posix community.general google.cloud gantsign.golang andrewrothstein.firecracker geerlingguy.docker`.

 ## Starting the VM